Seasonal Changes and Building Health

-As we transition from dry, cool winter months to hot, humid summer months, you may be saying to yourself, “Woohoo!
-Bring on the heat!”
+As we transition from dry, cool winter months to hot, humid summer, you may be saying, “Woohoo!
+Bring on the heat!”.
 However, seasonal changes can affect building health.
-Specifically, the summer season can present major problems for facility managers and building owners as their buildings’ HVAC systems struggle to keep up with increasing cooling loads and extremely humid outdoor air.
+Specifically, the summer season presents major problems for facility managers and building owner.
+This is because their buildings’ HVAC systems struggle keeping up with increasing cooling loads and extremely humid outdoor air.

 Just as spring plant life sprouts, HVAC mechanical issues can pop up with warmer temperatures.
-Poor indoor conditions such as high indoor relative humidity, negative building pressure, CO2 buildup, or drastic temperature fluctuations are just a few examples.
+Poor indoor conditions, like high indoor relative humidity, negative building pressure, CO2 buildup, and temperature fluctuations are some examples.

 Staying ahead of these issues before they become noticeable, costly problems is crucial when considering the overall health of your building and its HVAC systems.

 Humidity: A Common Seasonal Issue

 At various facilities, a common issue that comes with changing seasons is humidity.
 Specifically, humidity can be difficult to maintain at a comfortable level.

 In the winter, the heating mode on air handling equipment can heat or evaporate the existing moisture in the air to reduce the overall relative humidity as outdoor air is brought into the building.
 However, in the summer, the opposite occurs: the air handling equipment cools the building space and doesn’t heat or evaporate the moisture out of incoming air.
 This combination of high relative humidity and indoor dew point ultimately creates conditions that promote condensation or organic growth within the facility.